Brigid of Kildare: Death

-Brigid is said to have been given the last rites when she was dying by Saint Ninnidh of the Pure Hand.
+Brigid is said to have been given the last rites when she was dying by Ninnidh of the Pure Hand.
 Afterwards, he reportedly had his right hand encased in metal so that it would never be defiled, and this was the origin of his epithet.
 Tradition says she died at Kildare on 1 February.
 Her year of death is usually placed around 524 or 525.

 Upon Brigid's death, Darlugdach became the second abbess of Kildare.
-Darlugdach was so devoted to her mentor that when Brigid lay dying Darlugdach expressed the wish to die with her, but Brigid replied that Darlugdach would die on the first anniversary of her (Brigid's) death.
+Darlugdach was so devoted to her mentor that when Brigid lay dying, Darlugdach expressed the wish to die with her, but Brigid replied that Darlugdach would die on the first anniversary of her (Brigid's) death.
 The Catholic Church has assigned 1 February as the feast day of both saints.